 Duhovka Elementary School is a Czech-English school where children encounter both languages throughout the day.
 Their exposure to English is immediate and intense.
 We create a natural bilingual environment for children.
-We achieve this mainly through the presence of two teachers in the class - a Czech and a native English speaker.
+We achieve this mainly through the presence of Czech and English native speakers.

 Czech and English teacher

-In grades 1–5, children are guided by both teachers through the whole teaching day, each works with them individually, meets them, helps them and thinks with them.
+Children are guided by both teachers through the teaching day, each works with them individually, meets them, helps them and thinks with them.
 Both teachers work with them through the whole curriculum (except for language lessons of course, which are taught by the relevant teacher).
 Several teachers are involved in teaching at the Middle School, (the focus of individual subjects is more respected here).
 However, lessons are held in both languages and Czech and English teachers take turns teaching.

 Children can communicate throughout the whole day with both the Czech and English teacher.
 They can ask them questions, make requests, share their experiences, talk to them, learn knowledge and skills or just listen to them.

 The English teacher talks to children not only during lessons, of course, but also during snack time and lunches, on school trips and during events outside of the school as well as at School in Nature and on other occasions.
 By doing all this, English gradually becomes a natural part of their life, they get used to it as a means of communication, they listen to the sound of a foreign language and learn not to be afraid of it, learning words first then whole sentences.

 Children learn to handle daily situations in a foreign language and use it as a means of communication in natural rather than artificially modeled situations.
 In addition, they not only acquire new language skills that they “might use some time in the future” but also those that they can employ immediately.

 English speaking classmates